The Crane Landscape

 The landscape you can see was created by Richard Allen – an illustrative artist, commissioned by the project to produce a vision of the Somerset Levels and Moors throughout the seasons with cranes in residence.
 The scene starts on the left in late winter/early spring and moves through the seasons - finishing up in mid winter at the right hand end of the picture.
 It also shows how the habitats that cranes require are, in essence those that the native wildlife of the Levels and Moors also need to survive.

-In time we will be adding some text to the image so you can find out about the specific species and habitats depicted and their relationship to each other.
 Hover over the image to see the controls appear in a rectangle at the bottom, click on the arrows and watch the landscape rotate throughout the seasons.

 To find out more about Richard Allen - go to www.richardallenillustrator.com